-It’s important to remember that all of the big brands we know today were also small businesses at one time or another.
-The reason they grew to be such huge household names is down to one simple attribute: they dared to be different.
+It’s important to remember that all the big brands we know today were also small businesses at one time or anothcolossalThey grew to be sa straightforward household names down to one simple attribute: they dared to be different.

-Just because other small businesses in your industry or local area aren’t actively investing in branding, it doesn’t mean that you have to be the same.
-If you happen to think of a bold logo design or slogan that feels a bit different or risky, chances are that it will be successful.
-You just have to believe in it.
+Just because other small businesses in your industry or local area aren’t actively investing in branding doesn’t mean you have to be the same.
+It will be successful if you think of a bold logo design or slogan that feels slightly different or risky.
+You have to believe in it.

-Consumers tend to like businesses that dare to be different (just look at Virgin or Apple, for example) and stand out from the crowd.
+Consumers like businesses that dare to be different (look at Virgin or Apple, for example) and stand out from the crowd.
 It’s almost always better to be unique than to get lost in a crowded marketplace.

-Creating a brand for your small business doesn’t have to be difficult.
-So long as you make sure to develop your brand and visual identity around your own USP’s, you’ll stand a good chance at making an impact on your target audience.
+Creating a brand for your small business doesn’t have to be complicated.
+So long as you make sure to develop your brand and visual identity around your own USPs, you’ll stand a good chance at making an impact on your target audience.

 It also doesn’t have to be costly.
-Your brand is about much more than just an expensive logo; it’s about creating an identity that your target customers can relate to.
+Your brand is about much more than just an expensive logo; it’s about creating an identity to which your target customers can relate.

 Header image:captcreate via photopin cc

-Neil is a UK-based design and branding enthusiast with a passion for print design.
+Neil is a UK-based design and branding enthusiast passionate about print design.
 He works as part of the design team for a large printing company in England.